Ryoff Karma

-Ryoff Karma (呂布カルマ) is a Japanese rapper, critic, actor, and voice actor.
+Ryoff Karma (呂布カルマ) is a Japanese rapper known for performing in MC battles and televised competitions.
+He has also worked as a cultural critic, actor, and voice actor.

-Early life and prior to rap
+Early life

-Ryoff was born in Nishinomiya, Kobe, in 1983, and spent his childhood in Higashiyodogawa-ku, Osaka.
-He developed early language skills but struggled academically, and was often reprimanded for drawing violent manga during class.
-In junior high, his family moved to Nagoya, where he noticed his classmates generally came from wealthier families.

-After graduating, he worked various part-time and full-time jobs, including one at a karaoke chain, a pest control company, and later as a pharmaceutical delivery worker and cram school manager.
-During this period, he began performing at clubs, gradually shifting his focus from employment to live rap performance as his musical activities became more official.
+Ryoff Karma was born in Nishinomiya, Hyōgo Prefecture, in 1983 and spent much of his childhood in Higashiyodogawa-ku, Osaka.
+His family moved to Nagoya during his junior high school years.
+After graduating, he worked various jobs, including positions at a karaoke chain, a pest control company, and later as a pharmaceutical delivery worker and cram school manager.